- You are here:

 Best Time To Visit

-Kasungu can be visited throughout the year, but the best time for wildlife viewing is July to October, from the middle to the end of the Dry season.
-At this time, animals are drawn to Lifupa Dam to drink.
+Kasungu can be visited throughout the year.
+However, the best time for wildlife viewing is from July to October, during the middle and end of the Dry season (May to October).
+At this time, elephants, buffalo and other animals are drawn to Lifupa Dam to drink.
+In the Wet season (November to April), wildlife is widely dispersed and difficult to see in the tangled woodland.

 Getting There

 Kasungu is quite accessible, and Lifupa Lodge can usually be reached in any type of vehicle.
-The park is about 170km/100mi from Lilongwe, and the drive takes about 3 hours*.
+The park is about 175km/110mi north of Lilongwe, Malawi’s capital, and the drive takes 3 to 4 hours*.
+It makes for a convenient and inexpensive overnight stop when driving between Lilongwe and more northerly destinations such as the city of Mzuzu and Nyika National Park.

 *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.